This course is designed for students who plan to attend college or enter a technical career which requires advanced math skills.

 Compute with fractions, decimals, percentages, and solve allied health applications; convert within and between metric, household and apothecary systems; read and interpret allied health graphs, labels and forms; calculate and apply statistical concepts; solve problems involving scientific notation.

-Calculus with Hocking College dual enrollment, 5 credit hours
+Calculus through Hocking College, 5 credit hours

 A study of limits, derivatives, and integration, considered analytically, numerically and graphically.